Unlocking Infinite Potential in People to

 Human Resource Strategy for Achieving the 2030 Business Plan

-At Toyoda Gosei, under the 2030 Business Plan, we are redefining economic and social value while advancing reforms to our business structure.
-In doing so, we aim to adapt flexibly to environmental changes and foster a polymer-like organization capable of creating new value by energizing both people and the organization.
+To realize the 2030 Business Plan, while advancing reforms to our business structure, we aim to adapt flexibly to environmental changes and foster a “polymer-like organization” capable of continually creating new economic and social value, thereby invigorating both people and the organization.

-2. Realizing Well-Being for a Diverse Workforce
+1. Realizing Well-Being for a Diverse Workforce

 ■2030 Business Plan and Human Resource Strategy